crisbonavota/GMS_Tickets/README.md

  An express/helmet production server is already setted up, (`server.js` ) we just have to run it:
   - `nx run-many --all --target=build --parallel` // Create the production release of the apps
-  - `docker build -t gms-img` // Create the docker image through the dockerfile
+  - `docker build -t gms-img .` // Create the docker image through the dockerfile
   - `docker run -dp 3000:80 --name gms-front gms-img` // Start a container running on your localhost (on the 3000 port but you can change it at will)

 You can access to the production app through the 3000 port of your localhost.